Amur falcon

 The Amur falcon (Falco amurensis) is a small raptor of the falcon family.
-It breeds in south-eastern Siberia and Northern China before migrating in large flocks across India and over the Arabian Sea to winter in Southern and East African.
+It breeds in south-eastern Siberia and Northern China before migrating in large flocks across India and over the Arabian Sea to winter in Southern and East African coasts.

 Description

 Males are characteristically dark sooty grey above with rufous thighs and vent.
 In flight, the wing lining is white, contrasting with the dark wing feathers.
 Adult males of the closely related red-footed falcon have a dark grey wing lining.
 In Africa, males can be confused with melanistic Gabar goshawks, but the chestnut on the vent is distinctive.
 Also, there may be some superficial resemblance to the sooty falcon and the grey kestrel, but those two species both have yellow feet and cere.
 The wings are long as in most falcons (with a span of 63–71 cm) and at rest the wing tip reaches or extends just beyond the tail-tip.

 Females can be more difficult to identify as they share a pattern common to many falcons, but are distinctive in having an orange eye-ring, a red cere and reddish orange feet.
 Juveniles can be confused only with those of the red-footed falcon, but lack the buffy underwing coverts.